I've never, they're saying, received this much hatred and racism.

 Is it the Peace Corps still around?

-He did his own.
+He did his own for it.

-The Breck girls out there here.
+The Brett girls out there.

-Senator Edwards outlining a new national security strategy that hinges on the creation of a 10,000-person civilian peace corps to stem the tide of terrorism in weak and unstable countries.
+Senator Edwards outlining a new national security strategy that hinges on the creation of a 10,000-person civilian Peace Corps to stem the tide of terrorism in weak and unstable countries.

-So we're gonna send a bunch of little lily livered, linguini-spined liberal kids over to Middle East countries where terrorists are being born and I know America that captured a peace act.
+So we're going to send a bunch of little lily-livered, linguine-spined liberal kids over to Middle East countries where terrorists are being born.

-Uh Ohio Charter School that emphasizes African history and culture served gin to sixth graders at a graduation ceremony.
+This is an Akron, Ohio.
+Ohio Charter School that emphasizes African history and culture served gin to sixth graders at a graduation ceremony.

-You heard about this?
+You heard about this.

-Uh no lime garnish.
+No lime garnish.

-And it is not even not even sparkling water.
+And it was not even sparkling water.

 I mean, gin just with water.

-Ritual was intended to teach truthfulness.
+The ritual was intended to teach truthfulness.

-Each student was given a teaspoon of water and a teaspoon of gin water mix, and then asked to identify which contained water.
+Each student was given a teaspoon of water and a teaspoon of gin-water mix and then asked to identify which contained water.

 The point is to teach the children to be honest.